vegaelle/lemonbar-empowered/README.md

         workspaces:
             type: conky

-## Scripts
+## Plugins

-Scripts can be used to generate one or more segments.
-Those have to be inside the `$(HOME)/.config/lemonbar-empowered/scripts` directory, and be executable.
+Plugins can be used to generate one or more segments.
+Those have to be inside the `$(HOME)/.config/lemonbar-empowered/plugins` directory, and be executable.

-The scripts have to return JSON or YAML lists of segments, like this (for the example, let’s say it’s a script which returns a list of CPU values):
+The plugins have to return JSON or YAML lists of segments, like this (for the example, let’s say it’s a plugin which returns a list of CPU values):

     cpu0:
         icon: {icon_gear}